What Associate degree programs are available at San Joaquin Delta College (SJDC)?

 complete list : Associate Degree Programs.

-Delta College international student population, Spring 2014: countries represented, numbers, gender.
+Delta College international student population, Summer 2016: countries represented, numbers, gender.

 Am I eligible to attend SJDC if I entered the United States on a B-1/B-2 (Visitor) Visa?

 B-1/B-2 (Visitor) Visa holders are not eligible to attend college in the United States according to Federal Regulation.
-To be eligible to attend college, you must complete the International Student Application for Admission and return to your home country with the I-20 in order to apply for an F-1 (Student) Visa.
+To be eligible to attend college, you must complete be admitted to an approved school, then return to your home country to apply for an F-1 (Student) Visa.
 You may also be eligible to apply for a change to F-1 status while in the US.
-Please contact the ISP office for details.
+Please contact an immigration attorney for assistance.
+Please be sure to also visit the Department of Homeland Security's web site, Study in the States to view the new comprehensive foreign student resource Study Guide to the States.
+See also, the information on Change of Status.

 How much does it cost to attend Delta College?